pschaus/book_lepl1402/source/part1.rst

   :width: 90%
   :alt: Starting a new project

 To create a new project, you have to enter a project name (in the field ``Name``) and a location on your disk where you want to store the project (in the field ``Location``).
 Keep the other fields ``Language``, ``Build system``, and ``Add sample code`` as shown in the above picture.
-But there is something to do for the field ``JDK``: As you can see in the picture, there was already JDK version 11 (and some other JDK versions) installed on my computer.
+But there is something to do for the field ``JDK``: as you can see in the picture, there was already JDK version 21 (and some other JDK versions) installed on my computer.
 If you have not already installed a JDK on your computer, open the dropdown list and choose ``Download JDK...`` as shown in the picture below:

 .. image:: _static/images/part1/select_jdk_screen.svg
   :width: 90%